Prepare your rental bike for the Donkey Republic platform

 Here are typical operations to keep your hub up and running:

-If rental session has not ended you can end it on the bike owner app.
+If rental session has not ended you can end it through the Admin Platform or the bike owner app.

 Bike owners app shows the bike is in a different location: lock/unlock the lock, change the bike’s location on the owner’s app.